All Episodes

 It'll go to the Supreme Court at some point.

-Why Democrats are trying to use it.
+Why Democrats are trying to use it?

-Well, we can't confirm Brent Kavanaugh.
+Well, we can't confirm Brett Kavanaugh.

 Yeah, you can.

-Brett Kavanaugh can't be, yes, he can be objective.
+Yes, he can be objective.

 Yes, he can.